lupalberto/neutral-atom-vm/docs/ux.md

    result = job.result()
    print(result.measurements)
    ```
+   The helper `neutral_atom_vm.connect_device` now exists and returns the `dev` handle with minimal configuration.
+Profiles are resolved internally (e.g., `"ideal_small_array"`), so callers do not configure positions directly.
+For backwards compatibility we also expose `device_id="runtime"` which still drives the local C++ runtime directly using a built-in default profile.
 5. Under the hood: the Python SDK builds a `JobRequest`, attaches hardware/noise profiles, and submits to `JobRunner`, which picks the appropriate backend (ideal, noisy Pauli, etc.) and returns `JobResult`.

 Outcome: the user never sees the VM internals—just “device + job + measurements.”
 The SDK handles instruction lowering, profile selection, and result reporting.